Introduction to Nootropics: Staying Smart When it Comes to Smart Drugs

 “Biohackers” interested in scientific research and personal experimentation have been known to dedicate years to exploring various nootropics, aiming to improve their brain’s function and performance.

 The FDA most commonly intervenes only after an adulterated or mislabeled dietary supplement produces disastrous side-effects.
 For these reasons, critics have serious concerns about the effectiveness and potential side-effects of using chemicals to alter brain function, especially in an industry that seems to favour marketing gimmicks over accountability.
+Many side effects from nootropics can actually be caused by contamination, adulteration ("spiking"), or simply putting different ingredients or doses than those listed on the label.
+When it comes to brain health and safety, there is no room for high doses of the wrong ingredient—precision and quality control is critical.
+Sadly, there is no way to check this with products that are not regulated by an independent party like the government.

 Luckily in Canada, natural supplements and non-prescription drugs are strictly regulated for safety and quality.
 In order for a product to make it on the shelf, Health Canada conducts a rigorous assessment of the ingredients, health claims, labelling, production, and testing of over-the-counter products.
 All nootropics manufactured in Canada fall under these regulations, and must possess and clearly display a Natural Product Number (NPN) or Drug Identification Number (DIN) on the front of their packaging.
 As with any drug, a clear understanding of the ingredients and their effects on the body is crucial before taking them.
 Ensuring safety and effectiveness of nootropics is an important and promising step to creating a trusted market for consumers in Canada.